-iii) Posting twice in an A/civ) Errors in posting to the wrong A/c but correct side

-- don't affect Trial Balance. e) Error in carrying forward Total of purchases book ₹ 2,500 is carried forward as ₹ 2050. - a) Treating capital items as revenue item example : Wages paid for the installation of a new machinery charged to Wages A/c instead of machinery A/c. - b) Treating revenue items as Capital Item Example: ₹ 200 paid for the repairs of an old Machinery but debited to Machinery A/c instead of Repairs A/c.
+ii) Posting with wrong amount. iii) Posting twice in an A/c iv) Errors in posting to the wrong A/c but correct side don't affect Trial Balance. e) Error in carrying forward Total of purchases book ₹ 2,500 is carried forward as ₹ 2050.
+3. Errors of Principle These error are caused due to the violation of accounting principle i.e. allocation between Capital and Revenue items a) Treating capital items as revenue item Example : Wages paid for the installation of a new machinery charged to Wages A/c instead of machinery A/c. b) Treating revenue items as Capital Item Example : ₹ 200 paid for the repairs of an old Machinery but debited to Machinery A/c instead of Repairs A/c.
+4. Compensating Errors Two or more errors committed in such a way that the net effect of these errors in nil.
+Means the effect of one error is nullified by the effect of another error of equal amount.
 Example : Cash paid to Ram ₹ 5,000 but debited-him as ₹ 500 and paid Mohan ₹ 500 but debited him as ₹ 5,000 so, net effect will be nill.